alexps711/extended_euclid/README.md

-# extended_euclid
+# Extended Euclid's algorithm visual implementation
-Extended Euclid's algorithm visual implementation
+Simple implementation of Extended Euclid's algorithm to show quotient, dividor, divident, and the coefficients of Bézout's identity.